The Secret to Loving Your Spouse When You’re Angry

 If it’s hurt, your spouse needs to know how they have hurt you.
 If it’s betrayal or feeling last on the list of priorities, sharing this will allow for an opportunity to mend it.

-If you can discover what is underneath, you can find a way to work through it.
+If you can discover what is underneath the surface, you can find a way to work through it.

 Ephesians 4:26-27 ends with "Do not let the sun go down while you are still angry and do not give the devil a foothold.”